 - Sales of topical, noningestible low-THC products by certain healthcare professionals

 - Marijuana and low-THC products produced by a cooperative for its members.

 See Special Notice - Sales and Use Tax Exemptions for Marijuana Retailers with a Medical Endorsement

 Business and occupation (B&O) tax applies to your business’s gross receipts.
 You also must collect and remit to Revenue the sales tax on your retail transactions.
 The fact sheets at right explain your obligations.

 These products do not qualify for either the sales tax exemption for prescription drugs or the sales tax exemption for food and food ingredients.
 None of Washington’s tax preferences for agricultural products or property tax incentives apply to marijuana businesses.

 How to file and pay your taxes

-You must also pay your taxes through My Account.
+You must also pay your taxes through My DOR.
 Per Revised Code of Washington 82.32.080, businesses are required to electronically pay excise tax returns unless a waiver has been granted.
 Failure to pay the excise tax returns electronically may result in a penalty being assessed.